swiftlang/swift-evolution/proposals/0nnn-section-control.md

 ### Attributes @section and @used on global and static variables

 Two new attributes are to be added: `@section`, which has a single argument specifying the section name, and a argument-less `@used` attribute.
-The section name must be either a string literal, or a reference to a constant string declaration.
+The section name must be a string literal.
+The attributes can be used either together or independently.

 ```swift
 // (1)